BenLaurense/fontcap/README.md

 # fontcap

-Python project to train convolutional NNs to capitalise fonts.
+Project to train convolutional NNs to capitalise fonts, as part of my ongoing series of 'finally put all my old projects on GitHub'.

 #### Project plan:

 * Scrape fonts from Google fonts and similar APIs;
 * Encode as low-res greyscale .png images;
-* Train a CNN autoencoder/U-Net to capitalise the fonts.
+* Train a CNN autoencoder/U-Net/more exotic models to capitalise the fonts;

+I also want to avoid manual data cleaning as much as possible, and experiment with model-free data cleaning methodologies.

-The performance after these steps was not good enough!
-I used hyperparameters plucked out of thin air, but looking at example outputs from the trained model (`experiments/model_comparison.ipynb`), three things are apparent:
+Looking at example outputs from the trained model (`experiments/model_comparison.ipynb`), three things are apparent:
 * The raw data is quite dirty
 * The models reach minimum test loss quickly (then begin to slowly overfit)
 * Even when the models perform well, the outputs are blurry

-Point 2 is mostly a consequence of point 1, and the fact that data is limited.
+Point 2 is mostly a consequence of point 1, the fact that data is limited, and lack of HPO.
 Micro-optimisations in training procedure would be insufficient to increase performance.
 In order to make more progress, take the following steps:

 * Add an antialiasing step to the end of the CNN/U-Net models;
-* Retrain the CNN on the dirty data;
+* Retrain the CNN/U-Net on the dirty data;
 * Extract the latent representation from the bottleneck CNN layer;
 * Perform clustering on the latents, and use this to exclude dirty fonts;
-* Retrain the U-Net on this cleaned data.
+* Retrain the CNN/U-Net on this cleaned data.

 ### Repo structure